ansh2903/Wingman/README.md

-# Wingman - Open source Copilot alternative for VS code (WIP)
+# Wingman - Open source Copilot alternative for VS code (Halted development)

 Wingman is an open-source, offline-first AI coding assistant for Visual Studio Code that integrates with locally running LLMs (such as via Ollama).
 It helps developers by providing context-aware code assistance like explanation, fixing, reviewing, documentation, and test generation — all directly from the context menu.